chisumo2016/ecommerce-application/Brand.md

     Migrate our brand
       php artisan migrate
     create a mmethod for our brandController
-    Create a folder called brands in our resources/views/admin/brands/indeex
+    Create a folder called brands in our resources/views/admin/brands/index Design the Index to display thee data
+        Loop the brands
+        access the property